imranhirey/sheldx/README.md

 strategy = "HashMap" # Rate limiting strategy: "HashMap" or "Redis"

-> currently redis is not supported in the codebase, but it will be added soon.
+> **⚠️  currently only HashMap is supported for rate limiting but we are working on Redis support.**

 [[rate_limit_rules]]
 # ...
 Add more rate limit rules as needed ...